You may have been wanting to start your own business, but you keep putting it off.

 Or perhaps you want to help someone else to make a change.

-According to by Michael Pantalon, instead of telling them why they might want to change, you ask them why they might want to change, using these six steps:
+According to Instant Influence: How to Get Anyone to Do Anything by Michael Pantalon, instead of telling them why they might want to change, you ask them why they might want to change, using these six steps:

 Step 1: Why might you change?
 (Or if the person is you, ask yourself, “Why might I change?”)